bgarber/Getan/README.md

 coding something fun.
 The LaTeX integration is great and I don't know better software kit to develop LISP than SLIME.<br />
 Sublime Text is fine; it has only one problem: it's NOT GPL!<br />
 There's Atom, from GitHub group.
-But there's at least 2 problems with it: it aims on **web developers** and depends on **Node.js**.
+But there's at least 2 peculiarities with it: it aims on **web developers** and depends on **Node.js**.
 That's not bad at all, but I don't need **Node.js** support if I write most of my code in **C**!<br />
 I think I can't even talk about NetBeans or Eclipse.
 They have a polluted UI and don't even think on running them on an older PC.<br />